BSteffaniak/nixos/README.md

 1. Create a new directory in `hosts/` (e.g., `hosts/new-laptop/`)
 2. Create `hosts/new-laptop/default.nix` based on existing examples
 3. Add the host to the appropriate flake:
-   - For NixOS: Edit `flake.nix` and add to `nixosConfigurations`
+   - For NixOS: Edit `nixos/flake.nix` and add to `nixosConfigurations`
-   - For Darwin: Edit `flake-darwin.nix` and add to `darwinConfigurations`
+   - For Darwin: Edit `darwin/flake.nix` and add to `darwinConfigurations`
-4. Update `rebuild.sh` to recognize the new hostname and point to correct flake
+4. Update `rebuild.sh` to recognize the new hostname and point to correct flake directory

 ## Module System